dlang-tour/core/public/content/en/vibed/deploy-on-heroku.md

 After deploying, the app is running on a web dyno.
 Think of a dyno as a lightweight container that runs the command specified in the Procfile.

-To check how many dynos are running using the ps command:
+Using the `ps` command allows checking how many dynos are running:

 ```
 $ heroku ps